-The clearly caught-being-corrupt Liberals complain that the opposition Conservatives
+The clearly caught-being-bad Liberals complain that the opposition Conservatives

 (and the NDP, which as a result their constant and ever-so phony virtue-signaling, no longer deserve any credibility or respect), are simply launching a witch-hunt.
 As if they’re against witch-hunts.
 Their Democrat cousin in the U.S. (in collusion with the liberal media) is still engaged in two-year-old actual witch-hunt against Donald Trump, so what we’ve got here is a funky international form of projection.
 They are lying.
 The Conservatives up north are trying to do their job and preserve what’s left of any respect for Canadian government institutions, and our rule of law, in asking for a full investigation.
-The liberals in both countries are lying and corrupt.
+And that’s just an objective fact.
+The liberals in both countries are lying and, I believe, possibly outright corrupt.

 So liberals, especially in the media, spare us.
 Don’t fake shock or outrage.
 This is all working exactly according to plan, as it does every single day.
 This (quote) scandal (unquote) will be well managed by you all, and then it’s right back to getting those blessed Liberals and NDP re-elected.

 Lament that you’ve been caught — once again — all you want.
 Because that’s all you can possibly be sorry about; and I hope it will be the undoing of all of you, eventually.